 Here is a question I received in my inbox related to how to can tomatoes.
 It is in regards to pressure canning and preserving tomatoes with methods taught by relatives who have been doing things the “old” way for many years.
 This is always a hard situation.
 You don’t want to offend your well-meaning friend or relative…but, I don’t suggest you just go along with them either.

+Dear Sharon.
 I love your site!
 My mother-in-law, who is 85 has been canning all her life. — This is the first year ever they have not had a garden.
 I have been buying fresh produce and taking it to her this summer.
 She has taught me how to can tomatoes and green beans in a pressure canner.
 I have a couple of questions for you.
 She has been canning tomatoes in pints for ever, processing at 5lbs for 10 mins, their elevation is about 1400 ft above sea level.

-Our home is about 1200 ft above sea level, I have done 21 pts everything is sealed and everything is beautiful. – the question is: are they safe? should i reprocess them? most were done this weekend.
-Maybe I am just reading too many opinions, we have been eating them this way for years.Thanks so much for your time – GREAT SITE!!!!
+Our home is about 1200 ft above sea level; I have done 21 pts.
+Everything is sealed and everything is beautiful.
+The question is: Are they safe?
+Should I reprocess them?
+Most were done this weekend.
+Maybe I am just reading too many opinions; we have been eating them this way for years.Thanks so much for your time – GREAT SITE!!!!

 ~ Bobby, VA

 Thanks so much for your positive comments on my site.
 You made my day!As far as your MIL’s canning procedures, five pounds is not enough pressure, and 10 minutes is not long enough.
 New testing has changed what is recommended.
 Tomatoes need to be pressure canned for longer than your MIL suggests.

 You said you have been eating them that way for years with no problems…so I can understand wondering what all the fuss is about.
 This is one of those personal decisions.
 I can only suggest sticking with the current recommendations for how to can tomatoes.
 You may have seen this already, but I wrote about unsafe or outdated canning methods.
 You could also check with your local extension service.